 offices known as chambers.The Bar Directory is the

 main listing source for barristers in England and Wales.

-Your solicitor may, in the first instance, be able to resolve
+barrister, you can, in the first instance, attempt to resolve your

 complaint directly with the barrister's chambers or employer.